hqoss/rabbit_mq/README.md

 end
 ```

-⚠️ Please note that all Producer workers implement "reliable publishing".
-Each Producer worker handles its publisher confirms _asynchronously_, striking a delicate balance between performance and reliability.

-To understand why this is important, please refer to the [reliable publishing implementation guide](https://www.rabbitmq.com/tutorials/tutorial-seven-java.html).

 ℹ️ In the unlikely event of an unexpected Publisher `nack`, your server will be notified via the `on_unexpected_nack/1` callback, letting you handle such exceptions in any way you see fit.

 ### Consumers